 Dr. Hall received his Ph.D. from Washington State University in 1971.
-He completed his internship at the Palo Alto VA HCS and stayed on at the Palo Alto VA Health Care System working as a psychologist on inpatient psychiatry.
+He completed his internship at the VAPAHCS and stayed on working as a psychologist on inpatient psychiatry.
 With exception of a two year stint at the Clement Zablocki VAMC (Milwaukee), 1972-74, where he was Acting Chief of the Alcohol Treatment Unit, he was employed at the Palo Alto VA.
 He started the Behavioral Medicine Clinic in 1981 and became Assistant Chief, Psychology in 2005.
 He retired from the VA in 2008.
-He currently works half time for the Palo Alto University/Stanford Consortium Psy.D.
-Program as a clinical supervisor for practicum students assigned to the Palo Alto VA - Menlo Park Mental Health Clinic.
+He currently works half time for the PGSP-Stanford Psy.D.
+Consortium as a clinical supervisor for practicum students assigned to the Palo Alto VA - Menlo Park Mental Health Clinic.
 Dr. Hall is a Fellow of Divisions 18 and 38 of APA.
 He is a Diplomate in Clinical Psychology, ABPP.
 He authored or co-authored 21 publications and two publications were reprinted in edited books.
 We was also an author or co-author on 43 papers at professional meetings.
 During the years he worked for the VA he supervised 180 interns and postdoctoral fellows.
 Since becoming involved with the Psy.D. program he has supervised 75 second to fourth year students.
 His research interests have been obesity/weight loss and smoking cessation.